Take A Moment

 ESSENTIAL INFORMATION AND GUIDANCE ON HEALTH AND SAFETY IN AGRICULTURE

-As an industry leader and farmer-owner company Mole Valley are in a unique position to make a real difference and influence cultural change within the sector by helping to improve safe working practice on farms.
-Mole Valley recently launched a new initiative that asks farmers to ‘Take A Moment to consider their safety.
-At the heart of the initiative are the following themes –
+As an industry leader and farmer-owned company Mole Valley Farmers are in a unique position to make a real difference and influene cultural change within the sector by helping to improve safe working practice on farms.
+Mole Valley Farmers is asking farmers to ‘Take A Moment’ to consider their safety and that of others on their farms.
+At the heart of the initiative are the following themes -

 Take A Moment to